microsoft/MIDI/README.md

   * Filter out certain MIDI messages for a specific endpoint
   * more as proposed and/or contributed by the community

 For these long-term goals, we will be partnering with the community of developers to help ensure we have the right tools and utilities to meet your support needs and everyone's customers' needs, all available as part of a single standard installation.

 ## Releases

 To keep the project agile, we are currently planning to distibute all of the released and signed end-user components, as much as possible, through the Microsoft Store on Windows.
 This may evolve over time as the project stabilizes or as the developer and musician community provide feedback.
-Additionally, some components may need to be distributed through Windows Update.
+Additionally, some components may need to be distributed through Windows Update or other common mechanisms.
 TBD as we get into releases.

 **There are no end-user releases yet.
 We expect to start seeing those as we head into 2023.**

 ## Meet the Core Team for Release 1.0

 This is the core development team for the initial release.
 There are others involved who come in and out as needed, and many more contributors to this project including those playing non-development roles.

 | Team Member | Company | Role in this Project |
 | ---------------|---------|--------------------------------|